hypernumbers/learn_elisp_the_hard_way/contents/lesson-4-2-adding-custom-functions-to-emacs.rst

 As you type in a string at each prompt (ending with *[Return]*) each of the strings wll be bound to the variables ``a``, ``b`` and ``c`` in turn.

-This behaviour in enabled by the new form of the *interactive* expresion.
-The string which has been added to that expression consists of 6 seperate components:
+This behaviour in enabled by the new form of the *interactive* expression.
+The string which has been added to that expression consists of 6 separate components:

 ::